Rain Wild Chronicles: Plot

+For the Rain Wild Dragon Keepers and the Bingtown Humans, the same ancient magic will transform them into the mystical Elderlings;

+But, for all of the intrepid Travelers, nothing will remain unchanged.
+Their deepest strengths, darkest fears and secret weaknesses, will be openly revealed to all.
+Their recognition and, subsequent, acceptance or denial of whom they really are, will become a transformative force of change - some for the better, some for the worse; but, for all, the change will be forever.

 Style and themes

 Memory is a recurring motif in the magic system of Hobb's world: the dragons, in particular, retain memories of all their ancestors.
 The series explores ecological themes, as the return of the dragons is seen as important to maintain the natural balance.
 Mariah Larsson writes further that the series is ecocentric in nature, as while the dragons help enable the utopian civilization of the Elderlings, they also deplete natural resources, have an adverse, mutative effect on the humans around them, and are a stronger and more intelligent predator than humans.
 She argues that the thematic role of dragons in the Elderlings world is to "give competition to the human drive to dominate", and thus the series challenges anthropocentrism, or the supremacy of man's place in the world.

 Reception

 Hobb's return to the setting of the Liveship Traders was welcomed by reviewer George Williams, who referred to her as "the modern queen of the fantasy trilogy" and felt that the Liveship Traders was her best work.
 Writer Lisa Goldstein found the Rain Wilds a "strange and fascinating place", highlighting its treetop dwellings set above the deadly Rain Wild River, and said that the setting differentiated the series from the typical fantasy novel.
 Nisi Shawl agreed, writing that Hobb's world was "delightfully complex", and commented that readers would be drawn in by its "marvelous interplay of power, magic and beauty".